lejlum/recycling-chatbot_v1/README.md

 *Recommended Model:* `qwen2.5:7b-instruct`

 ### 3. Run the Application
-How you can the project:
+How to run the project:

 **Web Dashboard**
 A Bootstrap-based UI with image upload and chat history.